Really-Simple-Plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
+= 6.1.1 =
+* Fix: WP CLI not completing SSL activation because site_has_ssl option is not set when website has not been visited before.

 = 6.1.0 =
 * Improvement: some UX changes
 * Improvement: Limit number of notices in the dashboard